himotokun/study/README.md

 # study
 My old study projects (just4lulz)

-At the moment there are 3 projects
+At the moment there are 3 projects:

-Shell aka qsh — basic command shell like bash or zsh (but much more simple)
+* Shell aka qsh — basic command shell like bash or zsh (but much more simple) [language: C]

-Serv aka jew — a simple online multiplayer text game
+* Serv aka jew — a simple online multiplayer text game [language: C]

-Robots — programmable robots for the 'jew' game
+* Robots — programmable robots for the 'jew' game [language: C++]